RonyZafrir/RidgeRegression-MSD/README.md

 url: https://archive.ics.uci.edu/dataset/203/yearpredictionmsd

-** the msd dataset file should be located in the same path as msd.py for it to work properly
+** the msd dataset file should be located in the same path as msd.py and under the name YearPredictionMSD.txt for it to work properly

 Python packages that I used: matplotlib, numpy, pandas, matplotlib.pyplot, time.